google/skia-buildbot/android_ingest/README.md

 POST requests with new data are not able to be re-triggered so we have to take special care not to lose data.
 A transaction log is kept of all incoming POST requests that can be replayed if needed.

+Use the ./replay-log.sh script to replay logs back into android_ingest.
+See the comments in the script for how to run it.